-On behalf of AMP, the Emerging Issues Working Group (EIWG) provides support to AMP by identifying and addressing emergent issues related to scaling up ITN ownership and use before, during, and after mass distribution campaigns
+As part of the structure of the AMP partnership, the Emerging Issues Working Group (EIWG) provides support to AMP by identifying and developing strategies to highlight emergent issues related to the operational aspects of ITN ownership and use before, during, and after continuous or routine distribution.

-- Identifying critical issues to monitor, address and advise on behalf of the AMP partnership
+- Identifying critical ITN issues to monitor, address and provide supporting implementation guidance for the AMP partnership;

-- Serving as a catalyst on critical issues by raising them to the attention of the AMP general body as well as other relevant bodies, such as the VCWG, GMP, and NMCPs
+- Serving as a catalyst on critical issues by raising them to the attention of the AMP general body as well as other relevant bodies, such as the RBM, GMP, NMCPs, etc.;

 - Disseminating resources on identified emerging issues to the AMP partnership as they become available.